-The subject element Concept Development consists of concept development theories and focuses on the processes that lead to conceptual solutions of value-creating concepts in relation to the companies choice with specific focus on taste communities as well as illustration and sale of these solutions.
+The subject element Concept Development consists of concept development theories and focuses on the processes that lead to conceptual solutions of value-creating and sustainable concepts in relation to the company's choice with specific focus on taste communities as well as illustration and sale of these solutions.

-- have development-based knowledge about concepts and concept developmed in a communicative context - be able to understand applied concept development theory and method in a communicative context and in relation to the company's strategic choice with specific focus on taste communities as well as critically reflect on the practice and use of theory and method of the profession.
+- have development-based knowledge about concepts and concept development in a communicative context. - be able to understand applied concept development theory and method in a communicative context and in relation to the company's strategic choice with specific focus on taste communities as well as critically reflect on the practice and sustainable development, and use of theory and method of the profession.